w-k-s/w-k-s.github.io/content/post/2023-10-13-worst-api-ever.md

 1. It's worth taking the time to come up with the right abstraction.

-2. I guess another takeaway could be to document the process that I'd recommend other developers to follow if they have a similar refactor they want to do in a project they're working on.
+2. Another takeaway could be to document the process that I'd recommend other developers to follow if they have a similar refactor they want to do in a project they're working on.

-	Not sure if this is correct or even useful, but I'll write it anyway.
+	Not sure if this is right or even useful, but I'll write it anyway.

 **Step 1: Understand the requirement of the API**